horenbergerb/horenbergerb.github.io/_posts/2023-01-03-runescapesegmentation.md

 |:--:|
 | *The tooltip describes what the mouse is currently hovering over* |

-Once we have performed video segmentation, we will attempt to perform future frame prediction on the segmentation masks.
-Our solution is broken up conceptually into two major parts.
+In the initialization phase of the algorithm, the tooltip and the mouse position will be used to generate training data automatically for a classifier which can classify small 32x32 regions of the image.

+After the training data is collected and parsed, the CNN will be trained, completing the initialization.

 |![](/images/2023-01-03-runescapesegmentation/overviewflowchart.png)|
 |:--:|
 | *The schematic for our segmentation algorithm, including data collection and training* |

-The first is the initialization, in which we designed an automated procedure capture and process training data for a CNN.
-The second and final part is where we perform video segmentation, postprocess the segmentation, and finally use the segmentation to perform future frame prediction.
+During the video segmentation phase, the CNN is used to generate a segmentation mask.
+The mask is then postprocessed to its final form.
+Lastly, we use the segmentation masks to perform future frame prediction.

+We discuss these two phases in detail below.

 ## Initialization and Data Collection